Fitzentoaster/javascriptGoL/README.md

 Simple Game of Life implementation

 # To Use
-Download the source and run index.html in your browser.
+Download the source and run index.html in your browser, or check out the deployed version at Netlify [here](https://javascript-gol.netlify.app/)

 # So Far
 When I started this project I was refreshing in Javascript after not using it for a few years